 Student of the Year Campaign is a six-week initiative in which nominated local high school students enrolled in public or private schools participate in a fundraising competition to benefit the National Capital Area Chapter of The Leukemia & Lymphoma Society (LLS).
-Interested Student of the Year candidates must submit an application to be considered by the campaign's selection committee.
-Applications are due Friday, October 31st and candidates will be announced in November 2014.

 Students rally their communities, schools, and families to support their fundraising efforts.
 Along with their own websites, students will work with LLS staff to set a fundraising goal and to develop an action plan to reach that goal.
 We will provide fundraising materials and support throughout the campaign.
 The easiest ways to fundraise are through a letter writing/email campaign and social networking; however, each candidate and their team will brainstorm with LLS to determine a plan for success that could include sponsorship, table sales, program ad sales, and events.

 Interested in participating in the Student of the Year campaign?
 Candidates must submit an application to be considered by the campaign's selection committee.
 Applications for the 2016 Student of the Year campaign will open in Summer 2015.
 In the meantime, please visit our Student of the Year Facebook page to learn more about the work of our 2015 candidates.

 For more information on Student of the Year, please contact Kelly Kent at firstname.lastname@example.org or 703.399.2930

 All donations are greatly appreciated and are tax deductible.
 They'll not only support LLS research but patient services, advocacy, public and professional education, and community services as well.